Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial, the finite field method and quasi-antichains

 \subsection{Expressing $\chi(\texttt{Shi}(G), p)$ as an alternating sum over the quasi-antichains}

-When $\frg$ is a finite dimensional simple Lie algebra over $\bbC$ with rank $l$, the arrangements $\texttt{Shi}$ and $\texttt{Cox}$, thus any arrangement between them, can be realized as arrangements whose hyperplanes have defining equations in $\bbZ$.
-Let $G$ be any subset of $\Delta^{+}$, recall from (\ref{Shi-G}) that

-We shall prepare a lemma for computing the characteristic polynomial of $\texttt{Shi}(G)$.
-For this purpose, let us introduce
+When $\frg$ is a finite-dimensional simple Lie algebra over $\bbC$ with rank $l$, the arrangements $\texttt{Shi}$ and $\texttt{Cox}$, thus any arrangement between them, can be realized as arrangements whose hyperplanes have defining equations in $\bbZ$.
+Let $G$ be any subset of $\Delta^{+}$.
+Recall the arrangement $\texttt{Shi}(G)$ defined in (\ref{Shi-G}).
+We shall prepare a lemma for the computation of its characteristic polynomial.

 \begin{defi} We call a subset $S\subseteq \Delta^{+}$ a \emph{quasi-antichain} if for any two distinct elements $\alpha, \beta$ in S, the difference $\alpha - \beta$ is not a nonzero integer multiple of any root.
-We call the cardinality of a quasi-antichain its \emph{length}. \end{defi}
+We call the cardinality of a quasi-antichain its \emph{size}. \end{defi}

 Of course, any antichain of $(\Delta^{+}, \leq)$ is automatically a quasi-antichain of $\Delta^{+}$.
 The notion of quasi-antichain will be illustrated vividly in the following sections.
+It is motivated by the following